805.35 Acceptance of Electronic Signatures and Records

 Acceptance, Use and Issuance of Electronic Records and Signatures:

-The ACSD shall maintain an electronic recordkeeping system that can receive, store, and reproduce electronic records and signatures relating to communications and transactions in their original form.
+The ACSD will maintain an electronic recordkeeping system that can receive, store, and reproduce electronic records and signatures relating to communications and transactions in their original form.
 Such system should include security procedures whereby the District can (a) verify the attribution of a signature to a specific individual, (b) detect changes or errors in the information contained in a record submitted electronically, (c) protect and prevent access, alteration, manipulation or use by an unauthorized person, and (d) provide for nonrepudiation through strong and substantial evidence that will make it difficult for the signer to claim that the electronic representation is not valid.

 Adopted: December 21, 2015